Workday/canvas-kit-actions/CONTRIBUTING.md

 All actions import from `repo` and `utils`:

 - `repo`: Contains all side-effect API calls to the GitHub API or the file system.
 All API responses are strongly typed using GitHub's rest API or GraphQL and using https://github.com/Quramy/ts-graphql-plugin to generate Typescript types from a GraphQL query.
 There are no tests for these functions as they only return API calls.
 Some of the more complex API responses are stored as fixture data in the `fixtures` directory.
 These fixture JSON files help to understand the returned API calls as well as are used in some tests.
+If you make changes to this file, run `yarn ts-graphql-plugin typegen` to regenerate Typescript types from the GraphQL schema.
 - `utils`: Contains only pure functions to manipulate data or responses from API calls.
 All functions here are unit tested.
 Most fixes and code changes can be made here with 100% confidence that the CI will still work.
 The unit tests also help to understand data flow.

 The combination of strong types and unit testing ensures a high degree of confidence in changes without having to test changes via CI runs triggered by real GitHub events in the http://github.com/Workday/canvas-kit repository.

+## Contributing

+The best thing to do is to create a test in `src/utils.test.ts` to verify the change you'd like to make.
+Create a function in `src/utils.ts` that manipulates the data the way you want.
+If you need to also create or modify API calls, only do this from the `src/repo.ts` file.
+You can use the [GitHub GraphQL explorer](https://docs.github.com/en/graphql/overview/explorer) to make GraphQL requests to get the data you want.

+If you want to create a new action, create a new folder in the root AND in the `src/actions`.
+For example, if we wanted to create a new action called `verify-issue`, create the following files:

+- `verify-issue/action.yml` - entry point
+- `src/actions/verifyIssue.ts` - The `action.yml` file points here

+See other actions for the contents of these files.

+## Extensions

+The `src/repo.ts` file uses GraphQL calls using the `gql` tagged template literal function.
+To get syntax highlighting and code completions, install the Apollo GraphQL plugin for VSCode.
+It should pick up the `apollo.config.js` file which points to the GitHub GraphQL schema.